sams-rea-test/simple-sinatra-app/README.md

 - Finally, normally you would not expect that someone would actually manually build and push docker images.
 This would be the task of your CI/CD service.
 It seemed beyond the scope of this to go into selecting, configuring and using a CI, but for real workloads it's what I would be using.
+- Logs for the EC2 instances and the container services are going off into the ether, and should probably be captured somewhere centrally for future troubleshooting and analysis.
+Recommended that these are either directly logged to CloudWatch, or using syslog, or into an ELK setup.

+## Things I learnt

+- Don't follow the template examples for naming your EBS volumes!
+They suggest `/dev/sda1` for the root disk, and this causes the machine to come up, shut down and terminate in a loop (and gets epensive, very quickly).
+Ooops.

+- YAML syntax is nice (I'd not used it extensively, but wanted to for this challenge), but if you're unfamilliar with the syntax it can take longer to figure out what's going on.

 Thanks for your time and consideration,